RXNT/react-json-schema-form-extras/README.md

 - `text` text to use for the column
 - `displayName` column name

-## Multi-select field (`multiSelect`)
+## Multi-typeahead field (`multiTypeahead`)

 ### Purpose

-This component provides a multi-select dropdown using Material-UI Autocomplete (v4) with multiple selection enabled.
-It allows users to select multiple options, displaying them as chips/tags, and integrates with react-jsonschema-form.
+This component provides a multi-typeahead dropdown using Material-UI components with multiple selection enabled.
+It allows users to search and select multiple options, displaying them as chips/tags, and integrates with react-jsonschema-form.
+Compatible with react-jsonschema-form.

 ### Recent Changes

+- **BREAKING CHANGE**: Renamed from `MultiSelectField` to `MultiTypeaheadField`
+- **Field Name**: Changed from `ui:field: "multiSelect"` to `ui:field: "multiTypeahead"`
+- **Configuration**: Changed from `multiSelect: {}` to `multiTypeahead: {}` in uiSchema
-- Uses Material-UI Autocomplete for multi-select functionality.
+- Uses Material-UI components for multi-typeahead functionality.
 - All styling (border, label, placeholder, chip, dropdown options, icons) is handled via JSS (`withStyles`).
 - Consistent color for label, placeholder, dropdown options, chips, and icons.
 - Placeholder and label are always centered and use color `#003B5CBF`.
 - Chips use background `#00629B` and white text; delete icon is white.
 - Dropdown and clear icons use dark blue (`#00629B`).
 - Input and chip layout is compact, with no extra lines or spacing.
-- Example of custom styling and props included below.
+- Fixed chip grey appearance on click/hover with proper state overrides.
+- Fixed React key prop issues to prevent visual glitches when deleting chips.

 ### Use